initstring/linkedin2username/README.md

 # linkedin2username
 OSINT Tool: Generate username lists from companies on LinkedIn.
+Works with Python2.

 This is a pure web-scraper, no API key required.
 You use your valid LinkedIn username and password to login, it will create several lists of possible username formats for all employees of a company you point it at.